Triplkrypl/avr-net-enc28j60/README.md

 ## Changes what i made.

 * Fixes:
-    * icmp ping with different length works, before library not responce with same icmp length as was request but with constant length
+    * icmp ping with different length works, before library not response with same icmp length as was request but with constant length

 * Improvements:
     * tcp can handle multiple established connections